 Final exams are administered in all courses.
 They are to be given during the dates scheduled or the last scheduled class meeting for the course.
-Requests for permission to take or to give final exams early must be approved by the Instructional Dean's Office in writing.
+Requests for permission to take or to give final exams early must be approved by the respective dean in writing.